Skip to main content

 Suggested Citation:

 McCarthy, C. and Porcello, D. (2021).
 Working with STEM Experts: A Guide for Educators in Museums and Other Informal Learning Settings.
-NISE Network: Arizona State University. https://www.nisenet.org/working-with-experts
+Tempe, AZ: Arizona State University for the NISE Network. https://www.nisenet.org/working-with-experts

 JUMP TO BROWSE RELATED RESOURCES